goshippo/shippo-ruby-client/README.md

 ## Gem Versioning Notes

-Version 2 and up of this library works with Ruby 2.2 and later, and is not backwards compatible.
-Starting version 2, the gem has been renamed to `shippo-api` to further emphasize changes in the library. __Version 1.0.4__ of this library is the last version of the gem `shippo`, and the last version supporting ruby 1.8 and 1.9.
+Version 2 and up of this library works with Ruby 2.2 and later, and is not backwards compatible. __Version 1.0.4__ of this library is the last version of the gem `shippo`, and the last version supporting ruby 1.8 and 1.9.

 The intent, however, is to completely deprecate `shippo` gem in the near future.